NAXAM/mapbox-xamarin-forms/README.md

 ## License

-BottmTabbedPage is released under the Apache License license.
+Mapbox for Xamarin.Forms is released under the Apache License license.
 See [LICENSE](./LICENSE) for details.